influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/transformations/filter.md

 Keeping empty tables with your first `filter()` function can have severe performance costs since it retains empty tables from your entire data set.
-For higher performance, use your first `filter()` function to do basic filtering, then keep empty tables on subsequent `filter()` calls with a smaller data set.
+For higher performance, use your first `filter()` function to do basic filtering, then keep empty tables on subsequent `filter()` calls with smaller data sets.
 _[See the example below](#keep-empty-tables-when-filtering)._
 {{% /warn %}}